jwuphysics/jwuphysics.github.io/_posts/2025-04-26-lowering-the-barrier-for-writing.md

   - productivity
 ---

 These posts are fun to write.

-[Simon Willison](https://simonwillison.net/2025/Apr/25/backfill-your-blog/) also suggested backfilling the blog with previous posts made on other platforms.

 But writing new posts can be time consuming...
 Let's be honest: am I going to stay motivated and continue writing blog posts? **To sustain good habits, you need to make those tasks easier for your future self.**

 ## Making it easier to start new posts